MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/SAM-Partners/preparation.md

 After the consent has been received by the contact, IAM Steps 2 and 3 will be enabled for this Engagement.

 If needed due to changes in roles, etc at the Customer, or due to choosing for the Centralized ELP Service later on the process, consent forms can be resent to alternative contacts or again to the same contact.

+## Next Step: Established Deployment Position (EDP)

+Learn how to input your Universal Inventory Microsoft CIDC into the IAM Clo[Tutorial: Established Deployment Position (EDP)](EDP.md)ud and create the Established Deployment Position (EDP).